tytydraco/yessleep/out/I_Worked_As_A_Flight_Attendant_Back_In_1994_But_Something_Happened_That_Made_Me_Quit.md

 After experiencing some major turbulence, the passengers and crew finally settled down with most of them asleep at that time.

-It was around 11 PM when the silence was broken by an ear-piercing scream.
+It was around 11 PM when an ear-piercing scream broke the silence.

 The screams were then followed by the sound of someone pounding the hull of the plane that reverberated throughout the plane.

 The passengers then began to scream, as the lights began to flicker.

-It wasn't long before we spotted what looked like Tasha dragging her foot as she walked towards us.
+It wasn't long before I spotted what looked like Tasha walking towards us while dragging her foot.

-Gone was her beautiful face replaced by something hideous.
+Gone was her beautiful face replaced now, by something hideous.

 As she got near me, I called out to her.